-This site and blog is about the construction of a CLC PocketShip.
+A blog about the construction of the PocketShip

-Port Huon is a small settlement on the Huon River in Southern Tasmania – see map below.
+The home port of the boat is Port Huon, a small settlement on the Huon River in Southern Tasmania – see map below.
 For those who aren’t familiar with Tasmania’s whereabouts: it is an island to the south of Australia.
 Yes, people live here … and yes, we have electricity and fast internet.
 A vast area of protected waters can be explored from Port Huon.
 Upstream, the river is navigable to the Huonville road bridge, depending on your boat, of course.
 That part of the river, especially past Franklin, is not very deep.

 At Hospital Bay (Port Huon) and downstream (picture above), the Huon River is deep (10 meters+) and it is almost a mile wide.
 In days gone by, ocean-going freighters used to load timber and apples in Port Huon (picture below).
 Tasmania is known as the Apple Isle.
 The port facilities are used these days by companies involved in salmon farming.